AndrewJakubowicz/explainmypet.com/content/posts/feline-hip-dysplasia-osteoarthritis.md

 Today we'll cover osteoarthritis caused by hip dysplasia.
 __Osteoarthritis__ is the degeneration of joint cartilage as well as the bone.
-__Hip dysplasia__ is a failure for the hip joint to develop properly.
+__Hip dysplasia__ is when the hip joint has an abnormal structure, commonly due to genetics.

 Osteoarthritis develops slowly due to the joint not working as it should.
 Slowly cartilage damage accumulates as well as bone damage.
 The cartilage helps the joint move smoothly and acts as shock absorption.
-As damage builds up, more damage is caused, and using the joint becomes extremely painful.
+As damage builds up, using the joint becomes extremely painful.

-The osteoarthritis must be managed with medication, or salvaged through surgery.
+To control the pain associated with osteoarthritis, it should be managed with lifestyle changes paired with medication or salvage surgery.

 ## Which cat breeds are prone to hip dysplasia?